 You are welcome to bring your own food and drink to most performances (as long as you take your rubbish home afterwards!)

-The three performers have spent the entirety of lockdown together, and as such the performance itself will only have some minor changes to our normal format.
+The performers have formed a social bubble for the duration of the tour, and are regularly tested for covid-19.
+As such, the performance itself will only have some minor changes to our normal format.
+We do ask, however, that you remain socially distanced from the performers and related staff during your time at the venue.
 The biggest benefit?
 Your picnics are now safe, as we won’t be stealing any of them any more!

 Please note that this transfer policy only applies to tickets purchased from www.handlebards.com, as other venues will have their own policies if they are selling tickets.